Google fights fake news in search with 'fact check' tags

 Google is bringing tools to fight fake news to its most important and iconic product: search.

-The tech giant said early Friday that it's adding "fact check" labels to some of the results in its search engine.
-So, if you search for something and a story from a credible fact-checking source like PolitiFact or Snopes comes up, those stories will get that label.
+The tech giant said Friday that it's adding "fact check" labels to some of the results in its search engine.
+If you search for something and a story from a credible fact-checking source like PolitiFact or Snopes comes up, it will get that label.

 In October, the search giant introduced the fact check label for Google News in a few countries.
 But now Google is expanding use of the tag to search, as well as Google News in every other country where it's available.

-Tackling the spread of misinformation has been a high-profile problem for the world's biggest tech companies.
-Since President Donald Trump was elected in November, some of his detractors argued misinformation on Facebook helped him win.
+The spread of misinformation has been a high-profile problem for the world's biggest tech companies.
+After Donald Trump was elected president in November, some of his detractors argued that misinformation on Facebook helped him win.
 Facebook has since tried to curb fake news by adding fact check labels of its own.
 Both Facebook and Google also amended their advertising policies to try to make sure fake news stories don't make money.

 Tech companies are under more pressure than ever to regulate the content on their sites.
 Google-owned YouTube has been mired in controversy -- and the target of boycotts -- over ads being placed alongside hateful content.
 On Wednesday, the German government approved a plan that would punish sites like Facebook or Twitter with fines of up to 50 million euros, or $53 million, if they fail to remove hateful postings quickly.